What is the UK inflation rate? And how is it calculated?

 Heidi Karjalainen, a research economist at IFS, explained before the budget that increasing benefits in line with inflation would still leave their real value on course to be 6 per cent below their pre-pandemic levels.
 That’s equivalent to almost £500 per year for the average out-of-work claimant.

 Energy bills will rise in April, reaching an average of £3,000, more than double what they were earlier this year.
-Meanwhile, the government has not extended the energy rebate scheme, meaning that many will face little support in the coming months.
+Meanwhile, the government has not extended the energy rebate scheme, meaning that many will face little support and higher risk of fuel poverty in the coming months.

 The Big Issue’s #BigFutures campaign is calling for investment in decent and affordable housing, ending the low wage economy, and millions of green jobs.
 The last 10 years of austerity and cuts to public services have failed to deliver better living standards for people in this country.
 Sign the open letter and demand a better future.